Chip shortage dampens Nissan's route back to profit after record loss

 That forced Japan's No. 3 carmaker by sales to cut production of its best-selling Note compact car in Japan and make short-term output adjustments at its North American operations last quarter.

 The ongoing shortage of semiconductors will likely hurt car makers this business year too, including Nissan.
-The alliance partner of Renault SA will slash production at several factories in Japan in May, three sources with direct knowledge of the plan told Reuters last month.
+The alliance partner of Renault SA (RENA.PA) will slash production at several factories in Japan in May, three sources with direct knowledge of the plan told Reuters last month. read more

 Nissan has also struggled to make money as it pulls back from the global expansion pursued by ousted chairman Carlos Ghosn that left it with an aging vehicle line-up.
 It has not made a profit since the year ended March 2019.